 General Election: November 3, 2020 (6:00 AM to 7:00 PM)

-All registered voters in Elmhurst are eligible to vote by mail.
-Download the application here.
+All registered voters in Elmhurst are eligible to vote by mail and can apply for a ballot on August 5, 2020.
+Click here for more information.
 Once a mail ballot has been returned to the Election Division, it cannot be retrieved or withdrawn.
 Ballots must be postmarked by Election Day.

 Verify your voting location.
 The location of your polling place may have changed since you last checked.
 Polling place hours are 6:00 AM to 7:00 PM.
 No ID is required for voting in your home precinct on Election Day—unless you’re voting for the first time and have registered by mail without verification.